In today’s data driven world, a bike computer or speedometer is almost a necessity for any cyclist.

-A good basic bike computer to begin with would be the Cateye Padrone.
+A good basic one to begin with would be the Cateye Padrone.

 Mid-Range Bike Computers

-Those who desire a wider range of features will opt for a mid-range bike computer.
+Those who desire a wider range of features will opt for a mid-range ones.

 You’ll get a bigger display, a customizable color screen, navigation, connectivity options (BT, Ant+, WiFi), and instant upload to your favorite online applications such as Strava.